Archive / Mantou

-Stir-Fried Mantou (Chinese Fried Steamed Buns)
+Stir-Fried Mantou (Chinese Fried Steamed Buns).

 Golden crispy stir-fried mantou cubes garnished with scallions